pmprosociety/authcompanion/README.md

 🚀 The API server will be ready on localhost.
 See documentation below.

+## Features

+AuthCompanion aims to satisfy your most common identity and user management needs.
+The server include:

+- [x] **Login and Registration:** Create and sign into accounts using email and password - users are stored in AuthCompanion's Postgres database.
+- [x] **Profile and Credentials Management:** Update the password and profile information of your users with AuthCompanion's REST APIs.
+- [x] **Account Recovery:** Restore user access using the **Forgot Password** flow which includes a special link for recovering an account quickly.
+The user's email is used to recover the account.
+- [x] **Token Lifecycle & Logout:** Keep the user's token fresh when using the application.
+When done, securely log them out.

+Note: AuthCompanion ships without HTML Rendering, so you'll need to bring your own UI framework to make use of these feature APIs.

 ## Who is this for?

-AuthCompanion’s development is opinionated.
-That means the default configuration should be secure, sane and ready for production.
-Configuration changes are kept to a minimum, ensuring that Authcompanion can start-up quickly and run smoothly in any environment - without having to study the docs for hours.
+AuthCompanion’s default configuration strives to be secure, sane and reliable for production.
+Configuration changes are kept to a minimum, ensuring that Authcompanion can start-up quickly and run smoothly in any environment... without having to study docs for hours.

-We aim to keep complexity to the minimum.
-If you are interested in a new feature please open an issue to discuss it before starting work.
-We want to make sure any new features align to our AuthCompanion's tenants of simplicity and ease of use.

-Think of AuthCompanion as a base template for user management; which helps you to build web application prototypes FASTER.
+Think of this server as a base template for getting your application started with user management.
+AuthCompanion will help you build web application FASTER.

-## Features

-AuthCompanion fulfills the most common identity and user management needs for web applications, including:

-- [x] **Login and Registration:** Users can create and sign into accounts using email and password.
-Users are stored in a Postgres environment.
-- [x] **Profile and Credentials Management:** Update password and profile information using RESTful APIs.
-- [x] **Account Recovery:** Restore user access using flows for "Forgot Password" and a Magic Link.
-Email is used as the user notification mechanism.

-AuthCompanion ships without HTML Rendering, so you'll need to bring your own UI framework to make use of the feature APIs.

 ## Related Readings

-Famlilarize yourself with token-based authentication using JSON Web Tokens.
+Familiarize yourself with token-based authentication using JSON Web Tokens.

 - [The Ultimate Guide to handling JWTs on frontend clients](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/)